wmsauve/GwentClone/README.md

 Just for fun.

 # Current Task Being Worked On
-Work on Medic.
-Need to add functionality to cancel button so that people can decide not to continue playing a medic.
+Work on stat boosting effects. (horn)

 # TODO
 ## Card Order
 Move card order in hierarchy to render moused over card on top.
 Put card back in original order to move down to the "not moused over" position.
-## Work on effects
+## UX
-Going to start working on the medic card effect or muster.
+Work on Medic.
+Need to add functionality to cancel button so that people can decide not to continue playing a medic.
+## Server Logic
+Playing multi stage cards like medic should be a single client rpc call, not multiple calls in a loop.

 # Known Major Bugs
 ## Mulligan bug